raphaelmansuy/homebrew-adk-code/README.md

 ## Maintenance

-This tap is automatically updated whenever a new version of adk-code is released.
-The update process:
+This tap uses **automatic version detection** from GitHub releases:

-1. A new release is published in the [adk-code repository](https://github.com/raphaelmansuy/adk-code)
+- The cask dynamically fetches the latest version from the [adk-code repository](https://github.com/raphaelmansuy/adk-code)
-2. CI/CD workflow automatically updates the cask
+- No manual version updates required—always points to the latest stable release
-3. A pull request is created for review
+- `brew upgrade adk-code` automatically downloads and installs the newest version
-4. Once merged, the cask becomes available via `brew upgrade`
+- Version detection uses GitHub's atom feed for reliable release tracking

 ## License